deweylab/RSEM/README.md

 C++, Perl and R are required to be installed.

-To use the '--gff3' option of 'rsem-prepare-reference', Python is also required to be installed.
+To use the `--gff3` option of `rsem-prepare-reference`, Python is also required to be installed.

 To take advantage of RSEM's built-in support for the Bowtie/Bowtie